lcswillems/next-excessive-named-exports/README.md

-Execute `yarn` and then `yarn dev` to notice that fast refresh works even if the function exported in `components/Test.tsx` is anonymous.
+Execute `yarn` and then `yarn dev`.

+You can notice that fast refresh works even if the function exported in `components/Test.tsx` is anonymous.